 The cycle of life, to eat and be eaten.
 Eddie had almost been the latest in that ancient process of predator and prey.
-The cycle that is almost hidden from our consciousness in the modern era.. the era of hypocrisy and pseudo conservation.
+The cycle that is almost hidden from our consciousness in the modern era.
+The era of hypocrisy and pseudo conservation.
 The only reason, I knew, that we talk about conservation is because we no longer allow the lion or the leopard or anything dangerous into our worlds.
 They can no longer eat us.
 We fool ourselves.
 We may imagine that a son of God has done all the dying for us.
-But in reality if we believe that, we must also recognize that in the original Garden of Eden, there are predators and prey, and in that garden our position is not always pole.
+But in reality, if we believe that, we must also recognize that in the original Garden of Eden, there were predators and prey, and in that garden our position was not always pole.

 As I looked at Eddie, I knew that I was still in that ancient Eden.

 But then suddenly, as if nature had stopped holding its breath.
 I could hear the trumpeter hornbills braying in the thick tangle of the trees on the island opposite, where the crocodile was probably now nursing a battered head and ego, waiting and watching for the next careless moment.

 Also, almost as if as a comment on the drama of the moment, from the dense tangle of the thickets an emerald spotted wood dove lamented its soft haunting call, “My mother is dead, my father is dead, my family is dead, and my heart goes doo dooo dooo dooo dooo!”

 I knew it was still touch and go if Eddie could survive the shock of the attack and its blood loss aftermath, and the yet to be endured bumps and jolts of the three-hour drive to the Kasempa clinic.